Hernán Toledo

-Hernán Darío Toledo (born 17 January 1996) is an Argentine footballer who plays as a winger for Estudiantes, on loan from Deportivo Maldonado.
+Hernán Darío Toledo (born 17 January 1996) is an Argentine footballer who plays as a winger for Uruguayan club Deportivo Maldonado.

 Club career

 Toledo debuted professionally for Vélez Sarsfield in the 2015 Argentine Primera División season, entering the field in a 0–1 defeat to Estudiantes de La Plata.
 He scored his first goal in the first division in a 3–0 victory against Argentinos Juniors, for the 2016 Argentine Primera División.

 In July 2016, Toledo's federative rights were assigned to Deportivo Maldonado for a reported US$ 7.5 million fee, and he was loaned to Serie A side ACF Fiorentina for one year.
 After failing to make a single appearance for the side, he moved to Lanús the following 17 February until the end of the season.

 On 11 July 2017, Toledo joined La Liga side UD Las Palmas on a one-year loan deal.
 In August 2018, he was then loaned out to Argentinos Juniors.
 After appointment of new manager Diego Dabove in January 2019, Toledo wasn't a part of the new managers plans, and was therefore sent back home to Maldonado.

 In January 2022, Toledo returned to Argentina, signing a one-year loan deal with Estudiantes, including a purchase option.